 My portfolio showcases various series of paintings created throughout my career.
 My work tends to investigate our relationship with the natural world, with its creatures, with each other, and with ourselves.
 I make social commentary with a sprinkling of humor, a titch of nonsense, a dash of self-deprecation, and a pinch of bird droppings.
-See my contact information below and get in touch if you have any questions or if you’re interested in purchasing a painting or commissioning one.
+Please find my contact information below.
+Feel free to get in touch if you have any questions or would like to purchase a painting or commission one.

 We Want Our View and Eat It Too

-Artist’s statement: I Want My View and Eat It Too explores how we as tourists interact with the natural world and what we expect when we visit National Parks and other beautiful places.
-These paintings investigate our relationship with the natural landscape, with its wild creatures, and with preserved historic places while questioning our ideas concerning fair use and conservation.
+Artist’s statement: The series “We Want Our View and Eat It Too” explores how we, as tourists, interact with the natural world, especially when visiting National Parks and other beautiful places.
+These paintings examine our relationship with the natural landscape, its wild creatures, and preserved historical sites, while questioning our notions of fair use and conservation.

 Domesticates